Gimbels: Store divisions

-Gimbels flagship stores were located in New York City, Philadelphia, Pittsburgh, Milwaukee, and Detroit.
+Gimbels flagship stores were located in New York City, Philadelphia, Pittsburgh, Milwaukee.

 New York flagship store

 The Gimbels New York City flagship store was located in the cluster of large department stores that surrounded Herald Square, in Midtown Manhattan.
 Designed by architect Daniel Burnham, the structure, which once offered 27 acre of sales space, has since been modernized and entirely revamped.
 When this building opened, on September 29, 1910, a major selling point was its many doors leading to the Herald Square New York City Subway station.
 Due to such easy access, by the time Gimbels closed in 1986, this store had the highest rate of "shrinkage", or shoplifting losses, in the world.
 Doors also opened to a pedestrian passage under 32nd Street, connecting Penn Station to the 34th Street (New York City Subway) and 33rd Street (PATH) stations.
 This Gimbels Passageway was closed in the 1990s for security reasons during a period of high crime.

-The structure was converted to a mall in 1989, today known as the Manhattan Mall.
-It originally included an anchor department store that was first a midtown branch of Brooklyn's A&S, which became a Stern's in 1995.
-That anchor store closed in 2001 and the space was subdivided within the mall.
+The structure was converted in 1989 to A&S Plaza, a mall named for its anchor department store, a midtown branch of Brooklyn's A&S. The store became a Stern's in 1995, and the mall was renamed Manhattan Mall.
+The anchor store closed in 2001 and the space was subdivided within the mall, while the upper levels were converted to offices.
 A new JCPenney anchor store opened in 2009, in the lower two levels.
-That anchor store closed in 2020.
+That anchor store closed in 2020 and by 2021 all stores in the mall had closed, and the building served only as office space.

 The building that housed a Gimbels branch at 86th Street and Lexington Avenue remains, but has been converted to apartments.

 Philadelphia flagship

 The Philadelphia flagship opened in 1893 when the Gimbel brothers bought the bankrupt Haines and Company dry goods store at Ninth and Market Streets.
 The store gradually expanded eastward to Eighth Street.
-In 1927 an extension south to Chestnut Street was completed and the store now comprised an entire city block.
+In 1927 an extension south to Chestnut Street was completed and the store now comprised an entire city block, making it for a time the largest department store in the world.
 In 1977 Gimbels moved to The Gallery mall across Market Street.
-The original buildings were demolished in 1979-1980 except for the 1927 addition which was converted to professional office spaces.
+The original buildings were demolished in 1979-1980 except for the 1927 addition which was converted to professional office spaces, primarily a data center and medical offices.
 The Gallery location closed in 1986.